Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

 To investigate possible differences among the various AGN selections, we analysed in Appendix~\ref{app:AGN_analysis} the $f_{\rm merg}$ versus $f_{\rm{PSF}}$ relation for individual AGN types.
 The C75 MIR AGN show a trend similar to the whole galaxy population, while the trend is less clear in the case of the DESI and X-ray AGN, probably due to the lower number statistics.
 R90 MIR AGN have a very high $f_{\rm merg}$ ($>60\%$) for the whole $f_{\rm PSF}$ range.

 In \citet{lamarcaDustPowerUnravelling2024}, the authors estimated the relative AGN power, the AGN fraction parameter ($f_{\rm{AGN}}$), through SED fitting.
 This $f_{\rm{AGN}}$ is the fraction of light emitted by the AGN component over the total galaxy light, in the wavelength range 3--30\,\micron.
+This particular wavelength range was chosen as it robustly probes the re-emission from warm dust in the AGN torus, making it a reliable indicator of AGN activity, particularly for obscured sources \citep{hickoxObscuredActiveGalactic2018}.
 They presented an $f_{\rm merg}$ versus $f_{\rm{AGN}}$ relation with two regimes, for all AGN types considered: $f_{\rm merg}$ is rather flat as a function of $f_{\rm{AGN}}$ for relatively subdominant AGN, then it steeply rises above $50\%$ for the most dominant AGN ($f_{\rm{AGN}}\geq 0.8$).
 Although we estimated the AGN relative contribution through photometry, there are some similarities.
-First, for less dominant AGN ($f_{\rm{PSF}}\leq 0.2$), mergers are not the main AGN triggering mechanism because their fraction represents less than $50\%$ of the sample.
+First, for less dominant AGN ($f_{\rm{PSF}}\leq 0.2$), mergers are not the main AGN triggering mechanism.
 Second, major mergers are the principal pathway to fuel more dominant AGN.
 Yet, some differences exist.
 The $f_{\rm merg}$ versus $f_{\rm{PSF}}$ relation does not show any flat regime, but rather $f_{\rm merg}$ constantly increases, and subsequentially decreases, as a function of $f_{\rm{PSF}}$.
 Overall, these results support the idea that mergers can enhance AGN fuelling and are the prevailing mechanism for producing dominant AGN with respect to their host galaxy.
-In contrast, less dominant AGN may be primarily fuelled by other mechanisms, such as secular processes \citep[][]{garlandMostLuminousMergerfree2023}.
+In contrast, less dominant AGN may be primarily fuelled by other mechanisms, such as secular processes { \citep[e.g.,][]{cisternasBulkBlackHole2011, schawinskiHSTObservations2011, treisterMajorGalaxyMergers2012}}.